 Great minds think alike.
 A

-Great minds think alike. laughing out loud
+Great minds think alike.

 A teevee story for you.
-You'll be horrified I know, I know. sticking out tongue
+You'll be horrified I know, I know.

 My husband has been home, laid off for the last 4 months.
 He got two free movie packages for a month from the cable company.
 So wanting to get his 'monies worth' he has been watching movies all day (actually he reads books and has movies on in the background.)
-Needless to say it drives me crazy so I when I'm around I do what I can to avoid having to watch. sick!
+Needless to say it drives me crazy so I when I'm around I do what I can to avoid having to watch.
 Now, in the normal course of our days I will watch the occasional movie or documentary and I know that there is violence in the movies however this experience has been a bit of mind blower for me.
 It is not much of an exaggeration to say that every time I glance at that screen there is some kind of violent image on it.
 I keep thinking, it is no fucking wonder we go to war a the drop of a hat, our unconscious minds are so filled with violent images we think this is the natural order of things.

 "The most unpleasant truth in the long run is a far safer traveling companion than the most agreeable falsehood."
 Emerson